Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective: Current Ethics-Related Challenges

 \subsubsection{Semantic Bias}

 Embedding models are one of the sources of bias in natural language processing systems.
 An active line of work aims to quantify bias and stereotypes in language models as representations of text.
-Early works focused on gender and racial bias and introduced association tests for measuring bias in word embeddings \cite{bolukbasi2016man,caliskan2017semantics,manzini2019black}.
-For contextualized word embeddings, \citeA{may2019measuring} and \citeA{kurita2019measuring} used pre-defined sentence templates, whereas \citeA{nadeem2020stereoset} and \citeA{nangia2020crows} collected crowd-sourced sentences to measure stereotypical biases hidden in language models. \citeA{bartl2020unmasking} presented a template-based corpus to measure gender bias with respect to professions and showed that language models encode not only biases found in real-world data but also those based on stereotypes.
+Early works focused on gender and racial bias and introduced association tests for measuring bias in word embeddings \shortcite{bolukbasi2016man,caliskan2017semantics,manzini2019black}.
+For contextualized word embeddings, \shortciteA{may2019measuring} and \shortciteA{kurita2019measuring} used pre-defined sentence templates, whereas \shortciteA{nadeem2020stereoset} and \shortciteA{nangia2020crows} collected crowd-sourced sentences to measure stereotypical biases hidden in language models. \shortciteA{bartl2020unmasking} presented a template-based corpus to measure gender bias with respect to professions and showed that language models encode not only biases found in real-world data but also those based on stereotypes.
 They also showed that the techniques used to measure and mitigate bias that work for English language models might not be applicable to other languages.
-Besides encoding social biases, language models are also prone to generating racist, sexist, or otherwise toxic language, which hinders their safe deployment \cite{gehman2020realtoxicityprompts}.
-However, it is not entirely clear how the bias and toxicity present in language models impact the output of the trained classifiers. \citeA{jin2020efficiently} examined the bias in language models for the case where a hate speech classifier was trained via transfer learning.
-They demonstrated that bias mitigation in language models leads to less biased classifiers even when no bias mitigation is performed at the fine-tuning stage.
+Besides encoding social biases, language models are also prone to generating racist, sexist, or otherwise toxic language, which hinders their safe deployment \shortcite{gehman2020realtoxicityprompts}.
+However, it is not entirely clear how the bias and toxicity present in language models impact the output of the trained classifiers. \shortciteA{jin2021transferability} examined the bias in language models for the case where a hate speech classifier was trained via transfer learning, and demonstrated that upstream bias mitigation of language models is transferable to downstream tasks when models are trained through fine-tuning.
+They concluded that upstream bias mitigation is not as effective as direct bias mitigation on the downstream task, but the former is more efficient and accessible.